derpyypigeon/derpyypigeon/README.md

 ______________________________

  I'm a multishipper and I respect all nonproblematic ship opinions!
- I'm fine with most ships interacting.
-If theres any I dislike I will put "dni" for it, but its nothing personsal!
+ I'm fine with most ships interacting <3 If theres any I dislike I will put "dni" for it, but its nothing personal!
 I just prefer ones I like or I'm not in the mood for it :)

 proshippers DNI ever